How To Use Myers-Briggs In Team Building Activities For Optimal Results

 5. Tailor teambuilding activities – Choose activities suited to your team’s personality makeup.
 For example, more introverted teams may prefer small group vs. large group activities.

-6. Form project groups – Use MBTI to intentionally create balanced project groups in terms of types, strengths, and blindspots.
+6. Form project groups – Use MBTI to create balanced project groups regarding types, strengths, and blind spots.

 7. Improve communication – Note how different types prefer to receive communication and feedback.
 Adjust your approach accordingly.